• About JacobBarlow.com

 United States Post Office

 Constructed in 1892, this was the first federal building in San Jose.
 It served as U.S. Post Office from 1892 to 1933.
-Designed by Willoughby Edbrooke and constructed of locally quarried sanstone, this Romanesque style structure, built by the United States government, it the last of its kind on the west coast.
+Designed by Willoughby Edbrooke and constructed of locally quarried sandstone, this Romanesque style structure, built by the United States government, it the last of its kind on the west coast.

 California Registered Historical Landmark No. 854